1950s in music: Rock and roll

-On the other side of the spectrum, R&B-influenced acts like The Crows, The Penguins, The El Dorados and The Turbans all scored major hits, and groups like The Platters, with songs including "The Great Pretender" (1955), and The Coasters with humorous songs like "Yakety Yak" (1958), ranked among the most successful rock and roll acts of the period.
+On the other side of the spectrum, R&B-influenced acts like The Crows, The Penguins, The El Dorados, and The Turbans all scored major hits, and groups like The Platters, with songs including "The Great Pretender" (1955), and The Coasters with humorous songs like "Yakety Yak" (1958), ranked among the most successful rock and roll acts of the period.

 Rock and roll has also been seen as leading to a number of distinct subgenres, including rockabilly (see below) in the 1950s, combining rock and roll with "hillbilly" country music, which was usually played and recorded in the mid-1950s by white singers such as Carl Perkins, Jerry Lee Lewis, Buddy Holly and with the greatest commercial success, Elvis Presley.
-Another subgenre, Doo Wop, entered the pop charts in the 1950s.
-Its popularity would spawn the parody "Who Put the Bomp".
+Another subgenre, doo-wop, entered the pop charts in the 1950s.
+Its popularity would spawn the parody "Who Put the Bomp (in the Bomp, Bomp, Bomp)".

-Novelty songs, long a music industry staple, continued their popularity in the Rock and Roll medium with hits such as "Beep Beep".
+Novelty songs, long a music industry staple, continued their popularity in the rock and roll medium with hits such as "Beep Beep".